St. Louis Lambert International Airport: After World War II: expansion, Ozark Air Lines hub

 In 1979, the year after airline deregulation, STL's dominant carriers were TWA (36 routes) and Ozark (25), followed by American (17) and Eastern (12).
-Other carriers at STL included Air Illinois, Air Indiana, Braniff International Airways, Britt Airways, Brower Airlines, Delta Air Lines, Frontier Airlines, Northwest Orient, Republic Airlines, Texas International Airlines, Trans-Mo Airlines, and USAir.
+In April 1980, British Caledonian began a nonstop flight to London's Gatwick Airport using a Boeing 707.
+This was the airport's first transatlantic service.
+The company later partnered with Ozark so that the latter's network could feed the flights.
+British Caledonian severed the link in October 1984.

 Trans World Airlines hub

 After airline deregulation in 1978, airlines began to change their operations to a hub and spoke model.
-Trans World Airlines (TWA) was headquartered in New York City but its main base of employment was at Kansas City International Airport (KCI) and had large operations at Chicago O'Hare International Airport (ORD) as well as St. Louis.
+Trans World Airlines (TWA) was headquartered in New York City but its main base of employment was at Kansas City International Airport (MCI) and had large operations at Chicago O'Hare International Airport (ORD) as well as St. Louis.
 TWA deemed Kansas City's terminals unsuitable to serve as a primary hub.
 TWA reluctantly ruled out Chicago, as its Chicago operation was already losing $25 million a year under competition from American Airlines and United Airlines.
 This meant that St. Louis was the carrier's only viable option.
 TWA downsized in Chicago and built up in St. Louis, swapping three Chicago gates for five of American's St. Louis gates.
 By December 1982, St. Louis accounted for 20% of TWA's domestic capacity.
 Lambert's terminal was initially too small for this operation, and TWA was forced to use temporary terminals, mobile lounges and airstairs to handle the additional flights.
-After Concourse D was completed in 1985, TWA began transatlantic service from Lambert to London, Frankfurt, and Paris.
+Concourse D was completed in 1985.
+In April 1985, TWA began service from Lambert to London-Gatwick, Frankfurt, and Paris.
+It operated the flight to London with Boeing 747s and the ones to Paris and Frankfurt with 767s.

 TWA's hub grew again in 1986 when the airline bought Ozark Air Lines, which operated its hub from Lambert's B, C, and D concourses.
 In 1985, TWA had accounted for 56.6% of boardings at STL while Ozark accounted for 26.3%, so the merged carriers controlled over 80% of the traffic.
-As of 1986, TWA served STL with nonstop service to 84 cities, an increase from 80 cities served by TWA and/or Ozark in 1985, before the merger.
+The carriers were merged on October 26, 1986 at which time TWA served STL with nonstop service to 84 cities, an increase from 80 cities served by TWA and/or Ozark in 1985, before the merger.